jdh58/chirper/README.md

 - Check out any user's profile, with the ability to see their Chirps, media, and likes.
 - Follow any account, and their Chirps will be added to your personal home page.
 - Get a notification any time your @ is mentioned on Chirper.
-- Edit your profile's name, @, and profile picture at any time.
+- Edit your profile's name, @, banner, and profile picture at any time.

-Enough with the Chirping, go check it out live on this repo's GH Pages!
+Enough with my Chirping, go check it out live on this repo's GH Pages @ chirper.jonathanhawes.dev!